 The mission of interoperability achieves benefits that can be enjoyed across the industry, in support of market health and consumer satisfaction.

 Technology innovation is often the prime driver of economic growth in any new market, yet innovations can also create risk.
 Fortunately, risks can be managed through the proving out of safety, reliability and usability of these new technologies.
 This is where standards development is so critical to the health and proliferation of the electric vehicle industry.
-EV charging infrastructure development and deployment will ultimately happen faster through industry encouragement and support of open standards and interoperability.
+EV charging infrastructure development and deployment will ultimately happen faster through industry encouragement and support of open standards as well as industry wide interoperability testing and validation.